Procedure

 - Scope: Cases before the Competition Authority vary in scope and complexity.
 Decisions posted on the website range from two pages to almost a thousand pages.

 - Prioritization: Urgent cases under process will often delay the progress of other cases.
-To give an example, a decision on intervention or annulment of a merger must, by law, be taken within statutory time limists.
+To give an example, a decision on intervention or an annulment of a merger must, by law, be taken within statutory time limits.
 Merger cases are therefore processed ahead of cases which are not subject to statutory time limits.

-Origins of cases
+Origin of cases

 The Competition Authority decides on investigations